icra/wOtter/README.md

 jupyter notebook
 ```
 and selecting the file.
 Run all the cells, and some files will be created at the ```results/``` folder.
 These files have to be uploaded to the [kepler.gl](https://kepler.gl/) web page, which is the tool used to create this map.
+Then, customize your map following the ```instructions/``` folder.

+### Replication
+To replicate the tables and figures in the article, run the scripts located in the ```Replication/``` folder.
+You will find more detailed information inside.